Muhamadzulfikar/BINAR-CHALLANGE/README.md

 # BINAR-CHALLANGE
-The epository for upload task from BINAR
+The repository for upload task from BINAR